yao-laboratory/MotifCluster/README.md

 ### Output:
 1 output file: score_size.pdf in the output folder you defined (eg.drawing_f3), located: drawing_f3
-#### Description:
+#### example description:
-In this figure, x-axis is the rank id, left y-axis is their corresponding score, right y-axis is their corresponding cluster size.
+* In this figure, x-axis is the rank id, left y-axis is their corresponding score, right y-axis is their corresponding cluster size.
 <img src="./README_images/score_size-1.png" width=80% height=80%>  <br>

 ## Function4:
 ### Description:
-* This function can draw: In every Gaussian component which those clusters best fitted separately, it shows the clusters' weight distributions (weights from 0-10, calculate the number of clusters in 10 intervals (weight values between 0-1,1-2,...9-10).
+This function can draw: In every Gaussian component which those clusters best fitted separately, it shows the clusters' weight distributions (weights from 0-10, calculate the number of clusters in 10 intervals (weight values between 0-1,1-2,...9-10).
 ### Overview:

      usage:  python3 MotifCluster/MotifCluster.py  draw_cluster_weight